 SkillBridge Explained: How It Works and How to Prepare Before Separation

-The SkillBridge program is often described as "up to 180 days," which sounds straightforward until you actually try to plan around it.
-In practice, SkillBridge can be extremely valuable, but only if you understand how it really fits into your separation timeline.
+The SkillBridge program is often described as "up to 180 days," but as of March 31, 2026, that's no longer accurate for Air Force and Space Force — your actual cap now depends on your rank.
+In practice, SkillBridge can be extremely valuable, but only if you understand how it really fits into your separation timeline and your branch's current rules.

 Quick Answer: What is SkillBridge?

 SkillBridge is a DoW program that lets eligible service members do civilian internships, training, or apprenticeships during their last 180 days of active duty while still receiving full pay and benefits.
-You need command approval, and the actual participation time is usually 60-120 days after accounting for terminal leave and out-processing.
+You need command approval.
+For most branches, actual participation is usually 60-120 days after accounting for terminal leave and out-processing — but for Air Force and Space Force specifically, your maximum participation is now capped by rank (60-120 days for Air Force, 90-120 days for Space Force) as of March 31, 2026, separate from the leave/out-processing math below.

 This guide explains what SkillBridge is, who it tends to work best for, how long it realistically lasts, what the step-by-step application process looks like, and what you should prepare before applying.